EdHarty/Kris-Kringle/README.md

 TEST            | OUTCOME                          | PASS / FAIL
 --------------- | -------------------------------- | ---------------
-Media | All media assets are displayed properly and are responsive on all devices. | PASS Responsiveness | Check every element on the page for consistent scalability in mobile, tablet and desktop view. | PASS
+Media | All media assets are displayed properly and are responsive on all devices. | PASS Responsiveness | Check the element on the page for scalability on mobile, tablet and desktop views. | PASS

 ### Products page
 TEST            | OUTCOME                          | PASS / FAIL
 --------------- | -------------------------------- | ---------------
-Media | Media assets are displayed properly and are responsive on all devices. | PASS Responsiveness | Check every element on the page for scalability in mobile, tablet and desktop view.| PASS Sort filter | Check the filter functionality by selecting each option. | PASS Edit Button/Delete Button (Site Admin) | Check the edit/delete button is only accessible to the Site Admin. | PASS
+Media | Media assets are displayed properly and are responsive on all devices. | PASS Responsiveness | Check the element on the page for scalability on mobile, tablet and desktop views.| PASS Sort filter | Check the filter functionality by selecting each option. | PASS Edit Button/Delete Button (Site Admin) | Check the edit/delete button is only accessible to the Site Admin. | PASS